resourced/resourced.github.io/content-docs/index.md

 * The agent offers a multiple of useful solutions under one binary.
 There's no need to install multiple daemons on every host.

+* The agent can proactively do things for you (based on boolean expressions on its data).
+Why alerts when it can solve its own problem?

 ## Agent Features